How to Serve Beer on Nitro

 Any bar owner serving innovative craft beer has to stay abreast of the latest flavor trends in the industry.
 It’s all about creating an experience for your customers.
-Drinking a craft beer is a performance, and everything counts: from the pour, and the head, to sound, sight, and taste.
-Nitro beers prove to be just that.
-So what is a nitro beer; and what steps do you need to take on How to Serve Beer on Nitro today?
+Drinking a craft beer is a performance, and everything counts: from the pour and the head, to sound, sight, and taste.
+Nitro beers are no exception.
+So what is a nitro beer, and how should you serve it?

 The term “nitro” refers to the type of gas used in the carbonation process.
-Most nitrogen beers contain a mixture of gases, with 25 percent carbon dioxide, and 75 percent nitrogen.
+Most nitrogen beers contain a mixture of gases, with 25% carbon dioxide, and 75% nitrogen.
 You’ll recognize nitrogen beers immediately by their massive heads, because the gas is actually insoluble in liquid.
 The most popular nitro is the famous Irish brew, Guinness.

 You should first check your regular kegging system to make sure everything is running smoothly, is well maintained, and at the right temperatures.
 In order to set-up a system to serve nitrogenated beer, you will need the following hardware: